genehack/terraform-genehack-blog/README.md

   default value is `us-east-1`.
 * `domain`: the domain name by which you want to make the website available on the Internet.
-While we are not at the point of setting up the DNS part, the CloudFront distribution needs to know for which domain it needs to accept requests.
+While we are not at the point of setting up the DNS part, the CloudFront distribution needs to know which domain it needs to accept requests for.
 * `bucket_name`: the name of the bucket to create for the S3 based static website.
 * `duplicate-content-penalty-secret`: Value that will be used in a